Search by country or region

 Universal Periodic Review (UPR) 4th

-Recommending State: United Kingdom
+Recommending State: United States of America

 Gender Legislative/Judicial/Administrative action